-In considering the application of s 15(4), Heerey J cited the passage from Selway J's judgment in Power (quoted above), which his Honour regarded as authority for the proposition that, when applying s 15(4), it is the applicant's imputed disability that must be considered.436 His Honour does not appear to have been referred to the decision of Brown FM, on remittal, taking the contrary view.
-His Honour added that the word 'disability' should logically be interpreted consistently throughout s 15, such that if the alleged discrimination under s 15(1) or (2) was based on an imputed disability, then the defence under s 15(4) should also be applied by reference to that same imputed disability.
+In considering the application of former s 15(4), Heerey J cited the passage from Selway J's judgment in Power (quoted above), which his Honour regarded as authority for the proposition that, when applying former s 15(4), it is the applicant's imputed disability that must be considered.
+449 His Honour does not appear to have been referred to the decision of Brown FM, on remittal in Power, taking the contrary view.
+His Honour added that the word 'disability' should logically be interpreted consistently throughout s 15, such that if the alleged discrimination under s 15(1) or (2) was based on an imputed disability, then the defence under former s 15(4) should also be applied by reference to that same imputed disability.
 His Honour concluded:

 Since s 15 as a whole is setting up a norm of conduct, it is to be read as addressed to employers as at the time they are contemplating potentially discriminatory conduct.
 Subsections (1) and (2) tell employers what they must not do.
 Subsections (3) and (4) tell them in what circumstances they may lawfully do what would otherwise amount to unlawful discrimination.
 This suggests that what subs (4) is concerned with are circumstances known to the employer at the time.
-However, consistently with the philosophy of anti-discrimination legislation (see [58] above), the criterion is an objective one - as is indicated by the reference to 'all other factors that it is reasonable to take into account'.
-The relevant circumstances include the nature of the imputed disability in light of such medical investigation as may be reasonable and the availability of reasonable treatment.437
+However, consistently with the philosophy of antidiscrimination legislation (see [58] above), the criterion is an objective one as is indicated by the reference to 'all other factors that it is reasonable to take into account'.
+The relevant circumstances include the nature of the imputed disability in light of such medical investigation as may be reasonable and the availability of reasonable treatment.
+450 hypertension'.
+451 This was on account of the fact that at the time of the alleged discrimination it was reasonably apparent that:

-In the circumstances of the case, his Honour held that the respondent had failed to show that the applicant was unable to carry out the inherent requirements of the position 'by reason of his imputed (or indeed actual) hypertension'.
-This was on account of the fact that at the time of the alleged discrimination it was reasonably apparent that:
+In the circumstances of the case, his Honour held that the respondent had failed to show that the applicant was unable to carry out the inherent requirements of the position 'by reason of his imputed (or indeed actual)